UltraSuite/ultrasuite-doc/docs/index.md

 **Contributing with data**

-The current release of UltraSuite has three datasets of ultrasound and audio from Child speech, but we hope to include additional datasets from other modalities (e.g. MRI) and age groups (e.g. Adults).
-If you'd like share data that you collected through UltraSuite, please get in touch with any member of the [Ultrax Speech project](http://www.ultrax-speech.org/team).
+The current release of UltraSuite has three datasets of ultrasound and audio from Child speech and two datasets of adult speech, but we hope to include additional datasets in the future.
+If you'd like to share data that you collected, please get in touch with any member of the [Ultrax Speech project](http://www.ultrax-speech.org/team).
+We are also happy to host any resources that you have generated for current Ultrasuite datasets (e.g. annotations, scores, tongue splines, etc).
 Note that even though data is available through UltraSuite, we encourage users to cite the original authors.

 **Contributing with code**